helloumma/Productivity-Journal/README.md

 ### 💭Future Improvements

-- Validation on all fields in forms [31st Dec]
 - Type checking for all components [1st Jan]
 - Unit tests [1st Jan]
 - Make all state go from the top, so setting data and showing/hiding the modal (all the same in all components) [31st Dec]